Phone-GWP-group

 Another option similar to Corrispring is the use of cardboard fittings.

 The main advantage, when compared with Korrvu, is that the fittings are entirely made from cardboard, allowing the whole pack to be quickly and easily recycled.
-The main drawback, however, is that, as the insert is tailored to a specific product, packing staff require a different fitting for each individual item.
+The main drawback, however, is that, as the insert is tailored to a specific product, packing staff require a different fitting for each item.

 Paper void fill